 The Microsoft announcement was so significant in 2016 because many businesses and organisations were becoming increasingly concerned about the geographic location of their data.
 With GDPR now a top concern, companies who are looking to migrate to the cloud are often keen to know where their data is and whether it is being kept within sovereign borders.

 The physical location of a data centre impacts speed and latency, as does the data protection laws in which it resides under.

 When it comes to data residency and compliance, Microsoft has always maintained that customers should control their own data.
 They have previously stated that they will not disclose customer data in the Microsoft Cloud to a government or law enforcement agency except as directed to do so, or where required by law.

 One example of Microsoft’s integrity to this is when they were held, at their own request, in contempt of court for failing to comply with an order to give US authorities access to customer emails housed in a data centre in Dublin, Ireland.
 This demonstrates just how serious Microsoft are about security and data.
 In fact, they spend over $1 billion dollars on cybersecurity each year.

 Microsoft data centres allow companies to host their web development and data in the UK while also running the full suite of productivity apps in Office 365.
 Dynamics 365 became available through Microsoft UK data centres in 2017 and, from this point, businesses were able to take advantage of the most complete cloud solution with a comprehensive set of cloud-based business solutions.

-UK data centres also enable Microsoft to offer its online suite of Office 365 apps without sending its data overseas.
+UK data centres also enable Microsoft to offer its online suite of Microsoft 365 apps without sending its data overseas.

 Having data stored locally reassures businesses that any data created and managed in the platform stays in the UK.
 It also means that they can easily demonstrate regulatory and legal compliance.